THE PROJECT THEMES of the 2021 edition will be:

 CortonaOPen3d is a SmartCityDesign workshop in a Cultural Heritage context that will take place in the exceptional city of Cortona (Arezzo, Tuscany, Italy) from 1 to 10 August 2021.
 During the workshop, participants will develop individually or in groups an architectural-design project or an artistic installation inserted in the context of the city of Cortona.

-The 2020 workshop will be held entirely in remote On-Line mode and lasts about 100 hours which are divided, in traditional editions, between lectures, conferences and project workshops and is held in Italian, English and Spanish.
-A total of fifty international students participate each year.
+The 2021 edition will be ONLINE, or ONLINE+IN PRESENCE depending on the health situation in place and lasts about 100 hours which are divided, in traditional editions, between lectures, conferences and project workshops and is held in Italian, English and Spanish.
+A total between 50 and 100 international students participate each year.

-The workshop program changes in form and in some contents, but continues to include lectures, conferences and communications and project reviews.
+The workshop program to include lectures, conferences and communications and project reviews.
 The communications will be organized in “Clusters” of approximately four hours each, and will each deal with a different specific topic and will be held by professors, local authorities and experts in digital subjects.
-The on-line development will also allow to put in the foreground the development of highly professionalising advanced digital contents such as digital modeling through 3d photo reproduction.
+In the foreground the development of highly professionalising advanced digital contents such as digital modeling through 3d photo reproduction.

 Participants will have to carry out, as every year, a Smart City Design project within the city of Cortona.
 The projects will be carried out by the students using the open source Blender software.
 Through digital models, supplied by us, with very high resolution quality and detail, created with the aid of open source photo-modeling tools, it will be possible for participants to experience a new and highly advanced form of digital design.

 The primary objective of the Workshop is to teach how to design using the computer as a creative tool and to sensitize the participants to the themes of the project for cultural heritage in fragile urban contexts and therefore TO LEARN TO PROJECT USING THE 3D SOFTWARE IN A CREATIVE AND CONSCIOUS WAY